 Durov, who has traditionally supported the company using personal loans, is now exploring alternative revenue sources ahead of a bond maturity scheduled for next year.

 According to the preliminary terms, xAI would transfer $300 million to Telegram and assign an unspecified equity stake—details neither company has disclosed.
-In return, Telegram is set to earn a recurring portion of Grok subscription revenues generated via its in-app payment system.
+In return, Telegram will earn a recurring share of Grok subscription revenues generated through its in-app payment system.

-xAI was launched by Musk last July with the goal of training Grok using publicly available information and content licensed from X. The model stands as a competitor to ChatGPT by OpenAI, Claude by Anthropic, and Gemini by Google.
+Musk launched xAI last July to train Grok using publicly available information and content licensed from X. The model stands as a competitor to ChatGPT by OpenAI, Claude by Anthropic, and Gemini by Google.

 Integrating Grok with Telegram would provide it with instant access to a broader user base than the approximately 600 million accounts currently registered on X.